 When dosed correctly, a hemp-derived Delta-9 gummy is a phenomenal, plant-based tool for melting away stress, easing physical tension, and helping you get a good night’s sleep.

-But if you get the dose wrong, that relaxing evening can rapidly spiral into a nightmare.
+But if you get the dose wrong, that relaxing evening can rapidly spiral into an overwhelming, uncomfortable experience.
+Racing thoughts, dry mouth, nausea, and the “spins” are common side effects of Delta-9 gummies.

 The Common Side Effects of Delta-9 Gummies (And How to Fix Them)